zeek/zeek-docs/doc/scripts/base/bif/option.bif.zeek.rst

               return value of the first change handler as the "new value".

-   :priority: The priority of the function that was added; functions with higher
+   :param priority: The priority of the function that was added; functions with higher
              priority are called first, functions with the same priority are called in the order in which they were added.